Akuli/git-guide/branches.md

 The code on main (current branch, aka `HEAD`) is between `<<<<<<<` and `=======`.
 That's the correct subtraction code.
 The code on `multiplication` branch is between `=======` and `>>>>>>>`.
-Now you have to combine it all together so that it all works: you need to include the `*` code and make sure that the subtraction code actually subtracts.
+Now you have to combine it all together: you need to include the `*` code and make sure that the subtraction code actually subtracts.
 Like this: